All saved: 12 boys, coach rescued from flooded cave in Thailand

 The boys rescued range in age from 12 to 16; their coach is 25.

-Eight boys were rescued in the first two days - two each day.
+Eight boys were rescued in the first two days - four each day.

 So far, eight of the boys saved have been reported to be in "high spirits" and were healthy, although two are suffering from pneumonia, hospital staff states.